bravoserver/bravo/docs/philosophy.rst

 doesn't even provide an equivalent to the pure-Python code in Bravo's core which it would supposedly supplant.

+Twisted
+^^^^^^^

+Apparently, in this day and age, people are still of the opinion that Twisted is too big and not necessary for speedy, relatively bug-free networking.
+Nothing written here will convince these people; so, instead, I offer this
+promise: If anybody contributes a patch which makes Bravo not depend on Twisted, does not degrade its performance measureably, and does not break any part of Bravo, then I will acknowledge and apply it.

 No Threads
 ----------